 PSE&G will oversee the build-out of the online marketplace as well as the retail and Trade Ally network, which will be administered by third-party implementation contractors.
 A third-party implementation contractor will be responsible for identifying and engaging retail and wholesale entities dealing in energy efficient equipment to on-board them with the PSE&G subprogram vision, eligible efficient products, rebates, and ways to participate.
 Additionally, the third-party implementation contractor will engage trade allies, including local construction, electrical, plumbing, and other contractors to educate them on subprogram benefits and build an approved trade ally network which will reliably install energy efficient equipment for participating customers.
 The third-party implementation contractor will also monitor participation to assess the effectiveness of outreach efforts, incentive levels, delivery methods, and trade ally availability to provide suggestions to assure that the subprogram is continually providing PSE&G customers with their needs.
-A third-party implementation contractor will also process the online instant rebates, verify eligibility of customers and manage the delivery of items purchased on the website.
+A third-party implementation contractor will be responsible for the management of the online marketplace.
+This third-party implementation contractor will also process the online instant rebates, verify eligibility of customers and manage the delivery of items purchased on the website.